 Take your kids to the fire station and let the firefighters teach them a bit about first aid.
 Find out if your local pool has any water safety classes.
 Check the local hospital for “teddy bear clinics.”

-Tip # 6: Take a First Aid Class with Them
+Tip # 6: Take a First Aid Class with Your Kids

 As your children get a little older, you may want to enroll them in a formal first aid class.
-A class taken with a parent or loved one, taught by a non-family member can be fun quality time for older children.
-I know my 9 year old twins love “dates” with mom or dad, so why not make the “date” something productive and empowering like a first aid class?
+A class is taken with a parent or loved one, taught by a non-family member can be a fun quality time for older children.
+I know my 9-year-old twins love “dates” with mom or dad, so why not make the “date” something productive and empowering like a first aid class?

 Please note that older children (those old enough to take a first aid class) can, and probably should, learn more advanced first aid skills, but every small child (from age 3 or 4 on) can learn the following: